hugolatendresse/rpt-plus-plus/README.md

 This repository contains the implementation of **Dynamic Predicate Transfer (RPT+)**, built on top of [DuckDB v1.3.0](https://github.com/duckdb/duckdb/tree/v1.3-ossivalis).
 It provides a customized version of DuckDB.
 Compared to the original Robust Predicate Transfer (RPT), RPT+ introduces the following key improvements:

-- An **asymmetric filter transfer plan** to reduce redundant Bloom Filter (BF) construction.
+- **Asymmetric Transfer Plan** — replaces the LargestRoot algorithm for generating transfer plans.
-- A **cascade filter mechanism** that combines min-max and Bloom filters for hierarchical filtering efficiency.
+- **Cascade Filter** — combine min–max filters and Bloom filters to improve pruning effectiveness.
-- A **dynamic pipeline strategy** that adapts filter creation and transfer based on runtime selectivity.
+- **Dynamic Pipeline strategy** — adapts filter creation and transfer decisions at runtime.

 If you want the **original RPT** on **DuckDB 1.3.0**, please apply the following patch: `APPLY_ME_TO_GET_ORIGINAL_RPT.patch`.